sabre-io/sabre.io/source/vobject/upgrade_to_3.md

     ?>

-Note that the preceeding examples are all a bit convoluted.
+Note that the preceding examples are all a bit convoluted.
 In most cases you just want to do something like:

     <?php